forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

 uses.
 For instance you might want to enable the inventorying of a new resource and the scanner rules necessary to audit it.

-To do this its best to:
+To do this it's best to:

   1. Review the release notes for version of Forseti you used from above.
-  1. Review the configuration Forseti uses (this is likely stored in GCS) and compare it to the sample for that release (`configs/forseti_conf.yaml.sample`) to see what's new.
+  1. Review the configuration Forseti uses (this is likely stored in GCS) and compare it to the config file for that release ([`configs/forseti_conf.yaml.in`](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/deployment-templates/deploy-forseti.yaml.in)) to see what's new.
-  1. Review the list of [scanners]({% link _docs/quickstarts/scanner/rules.md %}) and their rules to then adjust your rules accordingly (these are likely stored in GCS) .
+  1. Review the list of [scanners]({% link _docs/quickstarts/scanner/rules.md %}) and their rules to either write new ones or adjust existing ones.

 ## Update the deployment